 The result of an invalid operation like the square root of a negative number will be set to zero or to 999999.

-Here only the most simple formulas are mentioned.
-The use of tables and pre-defined functions is described in later sections.
+More advanced features such as the use of tables and pre-defined functions are described in later sections.

 1.2.5 Define Iterations